Shuhaibm/Calendar/README.md

 ## Calendar

-All throughout highschool, I have been ecouraged to use agendas, but I never found the need to use one.
+All throughout highschool, I have been encouraged to use agendas, but I never found the need to use one.
 However, once I entered university, it immediately became clear that an agenda would make my life much easier, and help me stay on top of classes.
 I began to print out a calendar every month, and list out all the things I needed to get done.